Milanhj/microbiome-stats/README.md

 centroids

--   centroid coordinate output from `pcoa()`
+-   Centroid coordinate output from `pcoa()`

 colors

--   vector of colors matching number of timepoints
+-   Vector of colors matching number of timepoints

 labels

--   text to label reach centroid with timepoint
+-   Text to label reach centroid with timepoint

 title_text

--   add an optional title
+-   Add an optional title

 <br>